bootstrap-vue/bootstrap-vue/src/components/table/README.md

 The `<b-table>` and `<b-table-lite>` components, when using specific features, will attempt to provide the best accessibility markup possible.

-When using `<b-table-simple>` with the helper table component, elements will have the appropriate roles applied by default, of which you can optionally override.
+When using `<b-table-simple>` with the helper table components, elements will have the appropriate roles applied by default, of which you can optionally override.
 When using click handlers on the `<b-table-simple>` helper components, you will need to apply appropriate `aria-*` attributes, and set `tabindex="0"` to make the click actions accessible to screen reader and keyboard-only users.
+You should also listen for `@keydown.enter.prevent` to handle users pressing <kbd>ENTER</kbd> to trigger your click on cells or rows (required for accessibility for keyboard-only users).

 ### Heading accessibility

-When a column (field) is sortable (`<b-table>` only) or there is a `head-clicked` listener registered, the header (and footer) `<th>` cells will be placed into the document tab sequence (via `tabindex="0"`) for accessibility by keyboard-only and screen reader users, so that the user may trigger a click on the header cells.
+When a column (field) is sortable (`<b-table>` only) or there is a `head-clicked` listener registered, the header (and footer) `<th>` cells will be placed into the document tab sequence (via `tabindex="0"`) for accessibility by keyboard-only and screen reader users, so that the user may trigger a click (by pressing <kbd>ENTER</kbd> on the header cells.

 ### Data row accessibility

-When the table is in `selectable` mode (`<b-table>` only), or if there is a `row-clicked` event listener registered, all data item rows (`<tr>` elements) will be placed into the document tab sequence (via `tabindex="0"`) to allow keyboard-only and screen reader users the ability to click the rows.
+When the table is in `selectable` mode (`<b-table>` only), or if there is a `row-clicked` event listener registered (`<b-table>` and `<b-table-lite>`), all data item rows (`<tr>` elements) will be placed into the document tab sequence (via `tabindex="0"`) to allow keyboard-only and screen reader users the ability to click the rows by pressing <kbd>ENTER</kbd>.

-When the table items rows are placed in the document tab sequence, they will also support basic keyboard navigation when focused:
+When the table items rows are placed in the document tab sequence  (`<b-table>` and `<b-table-lite>`), they will also support basic keyboard navigation when focused:

 - <kbd>DOWN</kbd> will move to the next row
 - <kbd>UP</kbd> will move to the previous row